-Rachel Connolly, the London-based writer who flagged the late-capitalism phenomenon in the practice of cultural criticism, argues that the expression is part of a broader pattern of arts and lifestyle critics gesturing at structural analyses they don’t ultimately deliver.
-Connolly says that, like other invocations of “systemic” forces, the concept of late capitalism can add an aura of urgency and seriousness to critics’ work, but without illuminating the cultural phenomena—whether movies or moisturizers—they’re supposedly reviewing.
-Rather than asking that critics become activists, she suggests that they embrace a form of culture writing that isn’t pretending to be anything else.
+Rachel Connolly is a writer based in London.
+Connolly says the expression is part of a broader pattern of arts and lifestyle critics gesturing at structural analyses they don’t ultimately deliver.
+Like other invocations of “systemic” forces, the concept of late capitalism can add an aura of urgency and seriousness to critics’ work, but without illuminating the cultural phenomena—whether movies or moisturizers—they’re supposedly reviewing.
+Rather than asking that critics become activists, Connolly says, they might embrace a form of culture writing that isn’t pretending to be anything else …

 Phoebe Maltz Bovy: Is “late capitalism” something related to claims by corporations that buying their products will save the world?